timching/Sylius/docs/customization/api/adding_and_removing_endpoints.rst

 ~~~~~~~~~~~~

 .. tip::
-    Api Platform is configured to prevent modifications to orders  not in the ``cart`` state.
-There is only a few specific actions allowed.
-This is done by preventing orders not in the state ``cart`` from loading if the api's method is not ``GET``.
-So if you need to add an endpoint to an api that needs to edit orders that are not in the state ``cart`` you will need to whitelist your api.
-This can be done by adding your api's route to the ``sylius.api.doctrine_extension.order_shop_user_item.filter_cart.allowed_non_get_operations`` parameter.
+    API Platform is configured to prevent modifications to orders not in the ``cart`` state.
+There are only a few
+    specific actions allowed.
+This is done by preventing orders not in the state ``cart`` from loading if the method
+    is not ``GET``.
+So if you need to add an endpoint to an API that needs to edit orders that are not in the state
+    ``cart``, you will need to whitelist this endpoint.
+This can be done by adding your API route to the
+    ``sylius.api.doctrine_extension.order_shop_user_item.filter_cart.allowed_non_get_operations`` parameter.
 How to remove an endpoint?
 --------------------------